zli119/Document/README.md

 A local program that reads documents of every kind.
 Gueses what the contents are and creates and index of documents.
-(1) Open a folder, it will classify the documents automatically (2) store the class labels into database, according to the file name (every documents may have several lables)
+(1) Open a folder, it will classify the documents automatically (2) The Classifier could continue to update
+(2) Store the Classifier and dataset into database

 ### 2. technology